projetmbc/for-writing/palcol/contrib/products/luadraw/README.md

 %%%
 % Test your palette here.
 Once you are satisfied with your work,
 % copy and paste the file ''PROJECT-PALETTE.lua'' into the
 % ''contrib/palettes/luadraw/palettes'' folder, giving it a name
 % in ''UpperCamelCase” format.
 This file only uses floats such
 % as to obtain portable palette definitions.
 %
 % caution::
 %     You can use any luadraw colors, but you can't change the
-%     \var name ''PALETTE'' needed to automate some tasks.
+%     variable name ''PALETTE'' needed to automate some tasks.
 %
 % note::
 %     In the Lua palette file, the ''author'' field is optional.